ansible-community/meetup/docs/milestones/post_event_activities.md

 ## Promotional post templates

 Here are some very basic social media post templates.
 Feel free to be creative, informative and fun with the posts.
-Reach out the speakers for their prespectives as well on the topic which they are going to take.
+Reach out the speakers for their perspectives as well on the topic which they are going to take.

 - [Promotion Pre-Event : post templates](../resources/social_media_post_templates/during_event_post_templates.md)
 - [Promotion during the event : post templates](../resources/social_media_post_templates/pre_event_post_templates.md)